-Cadham Bay is a fictitious station on the East Coast of Scotland served by the local trains either going down the coast or taking the inland routes via the junction.
+Cadham Bay is situated on the East Coast of Scotland served by the local trains either going down the coast or taking the inland routes via the junction.
 From the south the line sweeps out of the tunnel and past the beach, where the sun worshipers are out in force, and into the station.
 The modern station has a narrow down platform and a combined up and branch line platform connected by a subway.

 A tram service terminates at the station, to serve the outlying districts not served by the railway.